Jeffrey-Jia/csci-5611--Project-3/README.md

       -  The real time spawning of new Planets changes the path of the agent(s).

   - Multiple Agents Planning+ (10)
-      - My implementation allows for the creation of multiple agents, in my case rockets.
+      - My implementation allows for the creation of multiple agents, in my case rocket ships.
-          - Each of these rockets spawn in a random location and have their own best path to the goal (Earth).
+          - Each of these rocket ships spawn in a random location and have their own best path to the goal (Earth).

   - Crowd Simulation+ (20)
-     - Not Implemented
+     - The rocket ships are able to detect when other rocket ships are nearby and if it detects any other rocket ship are nearby it will stop its motion temporary until the other rocket ships pass.
+          - When all the rocket ships start at the same location and need to move to the new goal location, they will line up and travel there in a single file line.

   ## Tools Used